openvinotoolkit/openvino/docs/OV_Runtime_UG/model_state_intro.md

 TensorIterator/Loop operations
 ++++++++++++++++++++++++++++++

-You can get the TensorIterator/Loop operations from different frameworks via Model Conversion API.
+You can get the TensorIterator/Loop operations from different frameworks via model conversion API.

 * **ONNX and frameworks supported via ONNX format** - ``LSTM``, ``RNN``, and ``GRU`` original layers are converted to the ``TensorIterator`` operation.
 The ``TensorIterator`` body contains ``LSTM``/``RNN``/``GRU Cell``.
 The ``Peepholes`` and ``InputForget`` modifications are not supported, while the ``sequence_lengths`` optional input is.
 ``ONNX Loop`` layer is converted to the OpenVINO :doc:`Loop <openvino_docs_ops_infrastructure_Loop_5>` operation.